 - Believe what they are saying and take the allegation seriously.

 - Record details of what you have been told as soon as possible on the ABC to read incident report form.

-10 Staff Conduct
+Staff and Volunteer Conduct

 The following guidelines apply to all employees and volunteers whether acting in a paid or unpaid capacity: